riteshsharma29/Python_Crash_Course/README.md

 # Python_Crash_Course
-Python Crash Course Material with examples
+Python Crash Course Material with examples.
+Brief details of each chapter is as follows :

 1]<br>
 Introduction<br>